Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Problem setting and Algorithm

 From above two equations we have: which implies that \eqref{eq:value} gives an estimator of the function value with third order error.
 Thanks to this error order, the ``not intuitive" construction for this estimator can achieve a high-enough accuracy to later facilitate the establishment of a CLT with vanishing bias.

 As for the gradient estimator construction in \eqref{eq:grad}, it uses four points instead of two points to construct the finite difference gradient estimator.
-We can show that the four-point construction \eqref{eq:grad} gives a better estimator compared to the standard two-point construction when stronger smoothness condition holds, so it may behave better in practice.
+We can show that the four-point construction \eqref{eq:grad} gives a better estimator compared to the standard two-point construction when stronger smoothness condition holds.
 In fact, if $\mu(\cdot)$ is fourth-order differentiable, then by fourth-order Taylor expansion we can see that